What you don’t know about Sports Industry?

 While taking a session on Sports Management, an enthusiastic student asked “What is the biggest challenge for the development of sports industry in India?”
 Within nano seconds answer came from me.
 “In India everyone knows SPORTS.
 That is the biggest challenge for the development of sports industry.”
 “Why”, she questioned me.
 “In India, a person who doesn’t play even recreational cricket will advise Sachin Tendulkar to perfect his celebrated straight drive.”

 Like politics, we don’t need any specific qualification to be a Sports professional, especially Sports Administrator.
 We just need passion, ambition and inclination to connect the various segments of sports together for a positive result.
-But many, who works in sports doesn’t have the inclination to accept the existence and significance of partner segments in sports.
+But many, who works in sports don’t have the inclination to accept the existence and significance of partner segments in sports.
 Once a coach questioned, “Why we need a specialized Sports Psychologist?
 I know how to handle the psychological issues of my players.”
-I told him, “Sir, if you are Drona and Sports Psychologist is Lord Krishna.”
+I told him, “Sir if you are Drona and Sports Psychologist, is Lord Krishna.”

-The various segments related to Sports industry are illustrated in the following picture
+The various segments related to the Sports industry are illustrated in the following picture